 In the original, Sensei merely offers to take Heicha to kindergarten to give Pudding more time to relax.
 Pudding declines because then she wouldn’t be able to see Sensei anymore…..well, that’s not true.
 She’d see her when she came to pick Heicha up, so I dunno.
 In the dub, Mrs. Rosbe offers to help take care of Kiki and the kids and Kiki agrees immediately.

 ….Look, I find it incredibly nice that Mrs. Rosbe is offering to do that but…..wouldn’t she have to live there to really be a significant help?
 Even Ichigo, Lettuce and Mint had to sleepover to ensure the kids were cared for.
 And there’s no way Kiki would give in that easily.
-She’d likely agree eventually to some assistance, but this is a bit much for an immediate ‘Okay, and oh by the way’ I also don’t know how often Pudding’s dad is home, but how would he feel about this?
+She’d likely agree eventually to some assistance, but this is a bit much for an immediate ‘Okay, and oh by the way’ I also don’t know how often Kiki’s dad is home, but how would he feel about this?

 Instead of taking Heicha to school, Pudding asks if Sensei will pretend to be her mother instead, which is both very cute and heartbreaking but also a little awkward.
 She agrees and Pudding cries into her lap for her mother……Geez.
 Why do I remember being annoyed by this episode?
 It’s so sad.

 Anyway, in the dub, Kiki tells Mrs. Rosbe that she reminds her of her mother and says she’ll show her a picture of her mother sometime.
 So….still insinuating that she’s dead without saying it.
 I guess I’ll take it.
-It’s better than sending her to the shadow realm.
+It’s better than sending her to the Shadow Realm.
 She then asks Mrs. Rosbe if they’ll be okay.
 She says yes and Kiki cries into her lap, which I honestly thought they’d remove both for its emotion and the fact that her head’s in her lap.
 Don’t roll your eyes, they’d do it.

-Pudding looks to the sky and thinks to her mother as her face and the face of Sensei appear in the sky and says she’s doing okay.
+Pudding looks to the sky and thinks to her mother as her face and the face of Sensei appear in the sky and she says she’s doing okay.
 This is removed.

 By the way, where does Zakuro keep disappearing to?
 I know she has other stuff to do, but it’s so weird that there are frequent episodes where she’s gone with absolutely no explanation.